dpellegr/ScanSixDesk/README.md

 For plotting the scans

 **scan_input_to_DA.sh**
-Does all of the above automatically
+Calls all the previous scripts in an automatised way

 **scan_utils.sh**
 Some support functions, no need to look in there